-If the absence is for a period of 28 days or less, employees should complete a self-certification form on their return to work.
-For periods over 28 days (including weekends and bank holidays) a medical Statement of Fitness for Work (fit note) from a GP (or relevant medical establishment) is required.
-If employees are self-isolating and cannot work because of coronavirus (COVID-19) they can get an 'isolation note' online from NHS 111.
-They do not have to go to their GP or a hospital.
+If the absence is for a period of 7 days or less, employees should complete a selfcertification form on their return to work.
+For periods over 7 days (including weekends and bank holidays) a medical Statement of Fitness for Work (fit note) from a GP (or relevant medical establishment) is required.